 And while I call it a noodle shop, it’s one that locals come to for just two noodle dishes, cao lau (cao lầu) and mi Quang (mì Quảng).
 That’s it.
 You might get asked if you want a drink with your choice — if you’re lucky.
 And, if you’re really in favour, they might provide some crisp, smoky, plate-sized rice crackers speckled with poppy or sesame seeds.

-While there are plenty of hotels dotting the surrounding streets, the shop doesn’t see many foreigners pulling up a bright red chair.
-One reason may be that the hotels mainly steer guests toward restaurants where they can get kickbacks and away from any street food stalls and backstreet eateries for fear of their foreign guests becoming ill.
+While there are plenty of hotels dotting the surrounding streets, our favourite local noodle shop doesn’t see many foreigners pulling up a bright red plastic chair.
+One reason may be that the hotels mainly steer guests toward restaurants where they can get kickbacks, and away from any street food stalls and backstreet eateries for fear of their foreign guests becoming ill.

 Occasionally we see a tour guide bring a small group of hot and flustered travellers here — probably because the guide wants a break from the tourist-focussed food of the guidebooks and TripAdvisor approved eateries.

-As this seemingly endless stream of well-dressed locals disgorges from the van and heads into the shop, it’s clear they do come here often.
+As this seemingly endless stream of well-dressed Vietnamese disgorges from the van and heads into the shop, it’s clear that they do come here often.
 The owners lazily arrange a table for the eight of them, working slowly in the omnipresent humidity as they always do.
-There are the well-dressed parents, an aunt or two, a son dressed like an Asian hip-hop star, and a daughter in impossibly spiky high heels and a wildly patterned sundress.
+There are the well-dressed parents, an aunt or two, a son dressed like a hip-hop star, and a daughter in impossibly spiky high heels and a wildly patterned sundress.

-While there are other regional specialty noodle dishes available in Hoi An, cao lau and mi quang are undoubtedly the noodle-based culinary divas of Hoi An, requiring an exacting mix of ingredients to constitute a codified version.
+While there are other regional specialty noodle dishes available in Hoi An, cao lau and mi Quang are undoubtedly the noodle-based culinary divas of Hoi An, each requiring an exacting mix of ingredients to constitute a codified version of each dish.

-The noodles for cao lau are unlike any noodles we’ve tasted before — similar to udon noodles, they have a rougher texture and a smoky flavour due to several factors in what is a complex production process.
+The noodles for cao lau are unlike any noodles we’ve tasted before — similar to udon noodles but with a rougher texture and a smoky flavour due to several factors in what is a complex production process.
 Their history is much discussed and often wrongly deduced, but food writers love a good mystery story.

 There are minor variations of this, but vendors had better have a very good reason or a very good reputation for messing with this dish.